sfioritto/planningforaliens-old/_posts/2014-01-07-ignorance-is-productive.md

 After being a jerk for so many years I wasn't invited to as many code reviews, but when I was, I spent more time talking about the positive aspects of the code.
 It no longer surprised me to see an explosion of spaghetti code, so instead of complaining about it, I tried to teach them one technique they could use in the future to help them get their job done faster.
 Code reviews became a teaching opportunity.

 When I was assigned a bug, instead of rewriting the code I worked on improving my ability to read other peoples code.
 I learned it's best to start with an attitude of respect for the author of the code.
 Assume they had a plan.
 Imagine the effort they put into making the feature work, and how proud they were when they finished.
 Pretend it was written by a younger version of myself.
-Whatever I had to do to keep a positive attitude while reading the code, because I discovered a positive attitude improved my ability to
+Whatever I had to do to keep a positive attitude while reading the code, because I discovered a positive attitude resulted in me fixing bugs faster.
+And I made more friends this way.

-You should treat the code you are reading with respect.
+It turns out, you can build a successful company on top of a giant pile of spaghetti code.
+In fact, I think this is probably the norm.
+And railing against hard to read code will result in less friends for you and the code will likely remain the same.
+So where does that leave us in terms of writing maintainable, readable, beautiful HTML and CSS?

+You should write your code to the best of your ability because it shows respect for future maintainers.
+When you read another person's code, assume they wrote it to the best of their ability and were also trying to respect your time.
+You'll make more friends this way.

+I guess what I'm saying is clean, maintainable, semantic code is really for the benefit of other developers.
+'Do unto others" and all that.

+Have a great day, and make some cool things!